PROTECTING FARMS – BASIC AGROSECURITY PRINCIPLES

 Using Anhydrous Ammonia Safely on the Farm – University of Minnesota Extension

-Preventing Theft of Anhydrous Ammonia – Ohio State University Extension
+Preventing Theft of Anhydrous Ammonia – Texas A&M University

 Anhydrous Ammonia: Managing the Risks – North Dakota State University Extension